timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-6.md

 The cloud is Ogrémoch's Bane.
 Characters within the cloud can sense its malevolence, and a successful DC 15 Intelligence (Arcana) check confirms that the cloud is of extraplanar origin.
 The cloud has a flying speed of 20 feet and is impervious to all damage and spells except the following.

-- A <fetch-data type="spell">gust of wind</fetch-data> spell or similar magic can forcibly move the cloud.
+- A <wc-fetch type="spell">gust of wind</wc-fetch> spell or similar magic can forcibly move the cloud.
-- Casting a <fetch-data type="spell">banishment</fetch-data> spell on the cloud sends it back to the Elemental Plane of Air if it fails its Charisma saving throw (it has a +4 modifier to the roll).
-A <fetch-data type="spell">dispel evil and good</fetch-data> spell is equally effective and doesn't require a successful attack roll; however, the caster must be in contact with the cloud.
+- Casting a <wc-fetch type="spell">banishment</wc-fetch> spell on the cloud sends it back to the Elemental Plane of Air if it fails its Charisma saving throw (it has a +4 modifier to the roll).
+A <wc-fetch type="spell">dispel evil and good</wc-fetch> spell is equally effective and doesn't require a successful attack roll; however, the caster must be in contact with the cloud.

 Creatures native to the Elemental Plane of Earth (including earth elementals, galeb duhr, gargoyles, and xorn) that come in contact with Ogrémoch's Bane instantly fall under the cloud's sway.
 The effect lasts as long as the enslaved elementals and Ogrémoch's Bane are on the same plane of existence.